 Tourists who want to stay in India for less than 72 hours can obtain a Transit visa.
 A confirmed flight booking for the onward journey is mandatory to be shown at the time of applying for this visa.
 In any other case, an India Tourist visa is compulsory.

 Generally, Indian Tourist Visa’s are issued for 6 months.
 That is dependent on your nationality though.
 Some nations issue visas of shorter duration such as 3 months or for longer durations such as for 1 year.
 Mostly, these visas are multiple entry visas.

 A US citizen can acquire a 10-year long visa.
 Also, 5-year long visas can be granted to citizens of 18 nations.
 These nations are South Korea, Brazil, Vietnam, Spain, Iceland, Luxembourg, Chile, France, Switzerland, Mexico, New Zealand, Belgium, Norway, Germany, Finland, Japan, Argentina, and Netherland.
-Citizens of other nations that have a biometric enrollment facilities have also started granting 5-year Tourists visas.
+Citizens of other nations that have a biometric enrollment facility have also started granting 5-year Tourist visas.

 The other types of Indian Visas that are available for citizens of other countries are Student Visas, Research Visas, Business Visas, Intern Visas, Employment Visas, Film Visas, and Journalist Visas.

 What’s the cost of an Indian Tourist Visa?

 The cost varies according to the countries and the arrangements between the governments.
 Some nations like Mongolia, Japan, etc have special agreements with the Indian government.
 This allows their citizens to pay very less amount for a visa.
 Similarly, citizens of Afghanistan, Argentina, Bangladesh, South Korea, Jamaica, Maldives, Mauritius, Mongolia, Seychelles (up to 3 months of stay), South Africa and Uruguay have to pay no fee at all for a visa.